Coupa Software (COUP) Gains As Market Dips: What You Should Know

-Heading into today, shares of the company had gained 28.25% over the past month, outpacing the Computer and Technology sector's gain of 7.08% and the S&P 500's gain of 5.55% in that time.
+Prior to today's trading, shares of the company had gained 39.99% over the past month.
+This has outpaced the Computer and Technology sector's gain of 8.91% and the S&P 500's gain of 4.7% in that time.

-Investors will be hoping for strength from Coupa Software as it approaches its next earnings release, which is expected to be December 12, 2022.
+Coupa Software will be looking to display strength as it nears its next earnings release, which is expected to be December 12, 2022.
 In that report, analysts expect Coupa Software to post earnings of $0.11 per share.
 This would mark a year-over-year decline of 64.52%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $212.36 million, up 14.28% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $0.45 per share and revenue of $840.75 million, which would represent changes of -45.78% and +15.92%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Coupa Software.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Coupa Software.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Coupa Software is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Coupa Software's current valuation metrics, including its Forward P/E ratio of 140.53.
-Its industry sports an average Forward P/E of 47.14, so we one might conclude that Coupa Software is trading at a premium comparatively.
+Looking at its valuation, Coupa Software is holding a Forward P/E ratio of 135.89.
+Its industry sports an average Forward P/E of 44.83, so we one might conclude that Coupa Software is trading at a premium comparatively.

 Zacks Names "Single Best Pick to Double"